C-GRASP/AnalysisNotebooks/documentation/documentation.md

 This data was collected and provided by Dr. Clark Alexander, UGA Skidaway Institute of Oceanography using "Combined sieve (<4 phi) and Sedigraph (>4 phi) analysis technique" from onshore, beach samples from sampling campaigns on Jekyll Island, Sea Island, and St.Simons Island, GA in August, 2016.

 ##### The data used for C-GRASP provided in the source data are location & date data, sampling coordinates, and sample statistics in Phi (Mean, Sorting, Skewness, Kurtosis).
 These measurements were converted to mm units and date was standardized from dd-MM-YY to yyyy-mm-dd.
+The Sample_ID type comes from column comes from the dataset's "Station" field.
+Sample_Type_Code for all files is assigned to 1

 #### Dataset: USGS East Coast Sediment Texture Database (https://woodshole.er.usgs.gov/project-pages/sediment/index.html)